 Being bored or restless on a Saturday or Sunday can lead to trouble.
 Boredom often prompts people to spend money on unnecessary items or distractions.
-Especially if you're you're on a budget, you run the risk of hitting the mall and doing damage to your pocketbook or going to a movie you're not really that interested in just to pass the time.
+If you're you're on a tight budget, you run the risk of hitting the mall and doing damage to your pocketbook or going to a movie you're not really that interested in just to pass the time.

-None of the activities involve spending crazy amounts of money (or any money) and you can do all of them whether you reside in a city or live in the country.
+Don't worry, there are plenty of free things to do on the weekend with your family and friends or by yourself.
+None of the activities require spending any money, and you can do all of them whether you reside in a city or live in the country.

-- Check out the neighborhood or religious festivals including street fairs.
+- Check out neighborhood or religious festivals, including street fairs.

 - Take your kids (or yourself or your friends) to the park.
 Pack a picnic and a frisbee or a kite.